 Im studying IPSec VPN’s at the moment.
 There’s alot of terms, protocols and exchanges taking place, and they all use names thats really hard to tie together with what they are doing 🙂

 So I just started work toward the ISCW.
 The lab book for this is huge, so I think its going to be alot of lab work, and alot of lookups on Cisco’s doc site for further information.
 My reason for this thinking is the lack of a self-study guide for the ISCW exam.
+Its a shame really, since Ive enjoyed the self-study guides so far.

 Thankfully I passed BCMSN.
 Thank god.
 It was driving me nuts.